How to Auto Fit Row Height in Excel (5 Useful Ways)

 The possible reasons for Excel AutoFit feature is not working are:

-• If you have Merged Cells, the AutoFit feature won’t work.
-You have to manually set the row height for such cases.
+• If you have merged cells, the AutoFit feature won’t work.
+You have to manually set the row height for those.

 Download Practice Workbook